sluzhynskyi/wolfram-alpha-user-interface/README.md

 # Wolfram alpha User Interface

-[WolframUX](http://sluzhynskyi.pythonanywhere.com/) is project that based on [mathquill](https://github.com/mathquill/mathquill), converts normal user interface to LaTex and redirects you to the [WolframAlpha](https://www.wolframalpha.com/) page with this latex.
+[WolframUX](http://sluzhynskyi.pythonanywhere.com/) is project that based on [mathquill](https://github.com/mathquill/mathquill)web  formula editor, converts normal user interface to LaTex and redirects you to the WolframAlpha page with this latex.
 So that allows you have dynamic interface with math ability of [WolframAlpha](https://www.wolframalpha.com/).

 Features: Doesn't redirect if you inputed wrong equation,